MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/work-folders/work-folders-overview.md

 ## Interoperability with Windows Azure virtual machines

  You can run this Windows Server role service on a virtual machine in Windows Azure.
-This scenario has been tested with Windows Server 2012 R2 and Windows Server 2016.
+This scenario has been tested with Windows Server 2012 R2, Windows Server 2016 and Windows Server 2019.

 To learn about how to get started with Windows Azure virtual machines, visit the [Windows Azure web site](http://www.windowsazure.com/documentation/services/virtual-machines).